 Switching from Season 8's noir-theme, this season borrows heavily from the adventure serial genre, most notably Tales of the Gold Monkey which also inspired the Disney series TaleSpin, and in spite of being set in 1939, is filled with references to post-second world war cinema such as The Gendarmes of Saint Tropez, Casablanca, Catch-22 and more.

 Archer Danger Island provides examples of:

 - The Alleged Car: The Loose Goose is in pretty bad shape, with a faulty fuel pump and landing gear that can lower, but not retract, which prevents it from landing on water.
 It doesn't improve when Archer crashes it in the first episode and loses its wings.

-- Anachronism Stew: whilst the show is known for this particular trope, Danger Island sees it turned Up to Eleven, with references spanning at least 500 years earlier and 50 years later than it's supposed era, ie. the 16th century cartographer Hendrik Hondius, to Taken (2008).
+- Anachronism Stew: Whilst the show is known for this particular trope, Danger Island takes it further, with references spanning at least 500 years earlier and 50 years later than it's supposed era, ie. the 16th century cartographer Hendrik Hondius, to Taken (2008).

 - An Arm and a Leg: Minor character Noah makes a reappearance as an anthropologist living with and studying the cannibal tribe.
 In return for letting him study them, he had to give up an arm for them to eat.

 - Bait-and-Switch: After getting locked up in Reynaud's jail, the show implies that Cheryl has had a total nervous breakdown and descended into coprophilia.
 It's then revealed that what she has eaten and smeared all over the jail cell walls is just the chocolates from Reynaud's desk, which is why he was so pissed.Reynaud: I said you could have one!

 - Bad Boss: Fuchs AKA Cyril.
 He shoots one of the soldiers under his commands for asking annoying questions.